 Patents detail the idea and invention as well as any related technical information and drawings.

-You can find full text of some patents via SUPrimo Articles + databases.
-Content from the European Patent Office and the U.S. Patent and Trademark Office is included in any search using the Articles + databases tab, to view these you can use the filters on the left to include only Patents under the Resource Type option:
+You can find full text of some patents via SUPrimo.
+Content from the European Patent Office and the U.S. Patent and Trademark Office is included in any search using the Search the full library, to view these you can use the filters on the left to include only Patents under the Resource Type option:

 The Mitchell Library in Glasgow (at Charing Cross) is the base for the Scottish national patent service, with a wide collection of print resources and databases for public use.